nebari-dev/nebari-docs/docs/docs/get-started/installing-nebari.md

 ## Pre-requisites

 Nebari heavily depends on [Terraform](https://www.terraform.io/) and Python.
 The installation of the Terraform binary is built-in within the Nebari source code, and it is automatically downloaded during the first execution.
-Currently, only `Linux` and `macOS` are supported. `Windows` is only supported through the “Windows Subsystem for Linux” (see "WSL").
+Currently, only `Linux` and `macOS` are supported. `Windows` is only supported through the “Windows Subsystem for Linux” ("WSL").

 - Currently, Nebari supports `Python >= 3.8`
 - For more details on Terraform and its dependencies, visit the [official Terraform documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli)